Jhulelal Institute of Technology: Inauguration of the college building

 On 29 September 2012, the JIT college building was inaugurated with the hands of BJP National President Nitinji Gadkari.
 MLA Vikas Kumbhare, NMC Standing Committee Chairman Dayashankar Tiwari, MLA Vijay Ghodmare, MLA Chandrashekhar Bawankhule, Devendra Fadnavis, Sunil Kedar, and Mayor Anil Sole were also present as guests.

 Academics

-The institute offers Bachelor of Engineering (BE) courses in various disciplines, with a total intake of 390 students per annum on the first year and 78 on the second.
+The institute offers Bachelor of Engineering (BE) courses in various disciplines, with a total intake of 390 students per annum in the first year and 78 in the second.
 The institute also offers a Master of Business Administration (MBA) course with 60 seats per annum.